MonetDBSolutions/monetdb-docker/vesselai/README.md

 TODO: pymonetdb example

 ### Using docker exec
 Using 'docker exec' or 'docker-compose exec' you can connect to the container and use the client on the container itself.
-This can be useful if using Docker Desktop for Mac and Windows, which have limited capacity for connection from the host machine.
+This is useful if you are using docker-run and are a Mac and Windows user.

 ```
 docker exec -it <CONTAINER_NAME> mclient -d <DATABASE_NAME> -u <USERNAME>